Old Fashioned Cocktail Recipes

 ~2 minutes

-Still Branch Whiskey Old Fashioned served over a large clear ice cube
+Still Branch Old Fashioned recipes: a Whiskey Old Fashioned made with single-serve mixer syrup, served over a large clear ice cube

 Ingredients